ShaijoGeorge/Ezquela-Project/README.md

 **⭐ If you find JoCAPTCHA useful, please give it a star! ⭐**

-Made with 🛡️ by developers, for developers
+Made with 🛡️ by a developer, for developers

 </div>